PoCInnovation/Workshops/software/02.Go/README.md

 In this workshop we will learn how to use the main functions of the http package in Go and how to create a REST API.

-> :bulb: A quick [documentation](https://www.ibm.com/cloud/learn/rest-apis) about REST API.
+> 💡 A quick [documentation](https://www.ibm.com/cloud/learn/rest-apis) about REST API.

 ## Step 0: Initialization